Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 Triggers
 ########

-Triggers allow you to set up automatic execution of arbitrary actions based on events and conditions.
-We use it mostly for notifications.
+Triggers allow you to set up automatic execution of arbitrary sets of actions based on events and conditions.
+A bunch of triggers designed for sending notifications is available out-of-the-box.
+Find them in the screenshot below.
+You can create your own triggers and define actions for them in accordance with your needs.
-There are bunch of triggers that send email notification based on specific event type and condition, a list of which you can see on the screenshot below.
-But you can use it for other purposes also.
-Create your own triggers and run custom actions based on your requirements.

-Navigate to settings using the icon in the navbar:
+Navigate to the settings using the icon in the navbar:

 |SettingsIcon|

-Then click on “Triggers” tab.
-You will see the list of predefined triggers.
+Then click the "Triggers" tab.
+Here you can find the list of pre-defined triggers.

 |hd-triggers|

-For example there is a built in trigger called “Notification: Requester – Ticket resolved”.
-It sends a notification to requester when ticket status is changed to “Solved”.
-Let us open this trigger for edit and see what is inside:
+For instance, there is a built-in trigger called “Notification: Requester – Ticket resolved”.
+It sends a notification to a requester when the ticket status is changed to "Solved".
+Let's open this trigger for edit and see what is inside:

 |TriggerNotifyRequester|

-This is a description of the fields you can see on the form:
+Trigger's forms fields:

-:Name: Trigger title.
+:Name: Trigger's title.
-:Event_: Type of event when trigger will fired.
+:Event_: The event that raises the actions.
-:Condition_: Condition which says when actions are to be started.
+:Condition_: The condition that determines whether the actions have to be executed.
 You can find more information about the syntax below.
-:Actions_: List of actions that has to be started on the specified event and if the condition is satisfied.
+:Actions_: The list of actions that have to be executed on the specified event if the condition is "true".

-The condition is this:
+The condition is:

 .. code::